SOLA-SAMOA/database/README.txt

 to upgrade an existing production databases.
 In this case the DBA will need to determine the changeset scripts to apply to upgrade their database with new features.

-> Changeset Naming Convention

-Scripts should be named as <year><month><sequence char>_<Lighthouse ticket number>.
-The date fields will be based around the date the Lighthouse ticket is initially fixed.
-E.g. If Lighthouse ticket 298 is fixed on the 12th Feb 2014, the changeset script name is 1402a_298.sql.
-The next script created in Feb would be 1402b_<ticket number>, etc.

-The version number part of the script name is the date and sequence char (e.g. 1402a).
-The version number must be added to the system.version table when the changeset script executes.